Stiefel tropical linear spaces: Combinatorics of Stiefel tropical linear spaces

 Now, in view of Corollary \ref{r:transversalcorollary}, the intersection of the polytope $P_{\Sigma}$ with the hypersimplex $\Delta_{d,n}$ is precisely the matroid polytope $\Gamma_p$, and moreover, the intersection of any face in the mixed subdivision $\mc M(A^{\rm t})$ with $\Delta_{d,n}$ is a face of the matroid subdivision $\mc D(A)$.
-It follows that all interior faces of the subdivision $\mc D(A)$ are obtained by intersecting a face of $\mc M(A^{\rm t})$ with $\Delta_{d,n}$, as desired. \end{proof}
+Since $P_{\Sigma}$ is completely covered by the faces in the subdivision $\mc M(A^{\rm t})$, it follows that all interior faces of the subdivision $\mc D(A)$ are obtained by intersecting a face of $\mc M(A^{\rm t})$ with $\Delta_{d,n}$, as desired. \end{proof}

 The first part of the proof of Theorem \ref{r:restrictsubdiv} will be useful for us later, so we record it in a separate proposition. \begin{proposition} Let $y\in\R^n$, and let $G \subseteq [d] \times [n]$ be the (transpose) tropical covector of $y$ in $\mc H(A^{\rm t})$, that is,